Seizures in Dogs

 Seizures are neurological events ranging from mild to life threatening.
 While alarming to witness, it is vital that owners stay calm during a seizure and contact their veterinarian or local veterinary emergency hospital immediately.

-There are two main types of seizures in dogs: generalized seizures and partial seizures.
-Generalized seizures, also known as grand mal seizures, affect the entire body.
-Partial seizures affect one area of the body.
 Regardless of the type, seizures usually cause alarm for dogs and owners alike.
 Understanding the causes, symptoms, and treatment options will help you better understand and manage your dog’s condition.

 The signs and symptoms of seizures in dogs may vary depending the type of seizure, but most seizures tend to cause dogs distress.
 The symptoms of seizures in dogs are divided into three states: pre-seizure, seizure, and post-seizure.